BlueBrain/Fivox/doc/feature/genericEventLoading.md

 and usage of each of the loaders.
 For the events reading, we should keep this feature self-contained in the new GenericLoader, at least for now, and then we see if it is possible to extend it for any use case.
-For writing, there should not be any problem in making it available for any loader (the implementation
+For writing, there should not be any problem in making it available for any loader.